RaunakSharma002/ECommerce/README.md

 ## Deployment

+## Deployment

+This project is live and deployed on [Render](https://ecommerce-6wc2.onrender.com/).

+Click the link above to check out the live website.

 This project can be deployed to platforms like **Render**, **Heroku**, or **Vercel**.
 You can refer to their documentation for detailed deployment guides.

 For free deployment, this project is deployed on **Render**.
 Follow the guide above to deploy it for free.